yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 1. ArrayList would become a better choice if there are a large number of random access of element, since ArrayList just gets the value from `elementData[]`, while LinkedList needs to traverse the doubly-linked list.

-2. LinkedList would do better in adding or removing elements since it does not involve the operation of copying or moving data.
+2. LinkedList would do better in adding or removing elements since it does not involve the operations of copying or moving data.